 III.
 Physical and mechanical properties of fibrous materials.

 IV.
-Refining and factos influencing.
-Effects of refining operation on fibres.
+1. Influencing factors.
+Effects of beating operation on fibres.

-V. Influence of refining in the physical and mechanical properties of paper.
+V. Physical and mechanical properties of nonfibrous materials.

 I. Literature review report.